ournameismud/mud-fractal/src/js/README.md

 #### Mixins

-Rather than adding all of the common utilities, such as Dom and window events, to the main `Behaviour` class each can be combined during instantiation
+Rather than adding all of the common utilities, such as Dom and window events, to the main `Behaviour` class each piece of functionality can be combined during instantiation

 Let’s add some Dom events